 Each school is responsible for resolving its own complaints.
 If you are unhappy about something that has happened at Hampstead Parochial School, you have the right to make us aware of your concerns.

 This page is designed to give you a brief overview of our complaints procedure.
-A full copy of the procedure can be obtained from the school office or by clicking here and this will explain the procedures that the school follows in more detail.
+A full copy of the procedure can be obtained from the school office or on our policies page and this will explain the procedures that the school follows in more detail.

 Whilst there may be exceptions and/or variations, the general process is as follows and if you are not sure how or who to contact at any stage, please contact the school office by dropping in or calling 020 7435 4135.